 Vermont also welcomes families with attractions designed for loads of outdoor fun.
 Take a whole day at Bromley to enjoy the zip line, giant swing, water & alpine slides, and bumper boats.
 There’s an alpine slide at Stowe, too.
 Combined with their trampoline, climbing wall, obstacle course & Gondola Skyride, Stowe is bound to please.

 For a different sort of outdoor exploration, there are countless pick-your-own farms where, depending on the season, you can pick berries, apples, pumpkins, and even your own Christmas tree.
 Corn mazes are the latest in great family fun.
-What could be more memorable than winding down paths flanked by 10-foot tall cornstalks?
+What could be more memorable than winding down paths flanked by 10-foot tall cornstalks at the Great Vermont Corn Maze?
 For information about family-friendly farms, click here.

 For bigger views, your kids can explore Vermont by train or boat, on horseback, by wagon or sleigh, or even with llamas.
 Trapp Family Lodge in Stowe offers sleigh rides, and you'll find horseback riding in all parts of the state.
 Take the Green Mountain Flyer train in southeastern Vermont or special excursions in the Champlain Valley.
 To get out on North America’s sixth-largest lake, take a ferry ride from any of five Lake Champlain towns, or head out on a boat excursion out of Burlington and Shoreham.
 For underwater tours without getting wet, check out the Shipwreck Tours in Burlington or the Lake Champlain Maritime Museum.